ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/main_simulation.md

 ### Combining continuous data

-If the model has been set up to output continuos time data, then there is a final step to combine the output files into a single file.
+If the model has been set up to output continuous time data, then there is a final step to combine the output files into a single file.
 This step is required as the continuous data is saved at every time step, resulting in a large number of files.
 Continuous data files are found by searching the output folder for files matching the pattern